YSChoiS/Robot-Intelligent-Recognition-Term-Project/README.md

-# This project is Term Project of 로봇지능및인지개론
+# This project is the term project for Robot Intelligence and Cognition Introduction
 https://youtu.be/PaGTlaf0xSU

 https://youtu.be/40wkhadsNsc